NaomiMod/Rent-A-Hero-No1/1RENTA.bin_Text_Struct.md

 In order to call specific text, the game use one or multiple `TEXT DATA POINTERS` to specify the entry point of `TEXT DATA`within game executable.

--`TEXT HEADER` is an array of `uint16` short values, representing each dialogue offset, starting from `TEXT DATA` multiplied by `0x2`.
+-`TEXT HEADER` : An array of `uint16` short values, representing each dialogue offset, starting from `TEXT DATA` multiplied by `0x2`.

--`TEXT DATA` is a series of Text Format lines.
+-`TEXT DATA` : Game text using Rent a Hero Text Format.

--`TEXT POINTER OFFSET` are simply data pointers specifying where to read `TEXT DATA`.
+-`TEXT POINTER OFFSET`: Data pointer specifying where to read `TEXT DATA`.